GoLangsam/template/README.md

 As of now, no additional tests are provided.
 The author could not think of anything reasonable yet.

-Your suggestions and contributions are very welcome ;-)
+Your suggestions, remarks, questions and/or contributions are welcome ;-)

 ---
-Think deep - code happy - be simple - see clear :-)
+## Think deep - code happy - be simple - see clear :-)

+---
 ## Support on Beerpay
 Hey dude!
 Help me out for a couple of :beers:!